 now designate on this application form if you want your

-film entered into the FLICKERS: RI International Horror Film Festival (October
+film entered into the FLICKERS: VORTEX Sci-Fi, Fantasy & Horror Film Festival (October

 you would like to enter.
 It is possible that you could